The Instrument, Romance, Bee Boy

 BUY A FESTIVAL PASS!
 SEE ALL 3 WORKS FOR $35!

-Guillermo E. Brown presents a triptych of performative strategies, playing with and about time inside a maximalist, roulette-like approach.
-With The Instrument—a boundary-pushing performance system fusing drumming, singing, electronics, and custom sensors—a 30-inch, gong-like projection surface becomes both drum and screen, encoding touch into sound and image to shape stories in the ether.
-Romance, inspired by Claude McKay’s novel Romance in Marseilles, distorts storytelling through the manipulation of time, place, and space.
-In Bee Boy, Brown charts metamorphosis and community, letting change ring out as a percussion-driven rhythm of resistance.
+Performed on the REDCAT stage, Guillermo E. Brown’s operatic triptych plays with time inside a maximalist, roulette-like approach.
+During Part 1, The Instrument—a boundary-pushing performance system fusing drumming, singing, electronics, and custom sensors—a 30-inch, gong-like projection surface becomes both drum and screen, encoding touch into sound and image to shape stories in the ether.
+In a second part, Romance, inspired by Claude McKay’s novel Romance in Marseilles, distorts storytelling through the manipulation of time, place, and space.
+Finally, in Bee Boy, Brown charts metamorphosis and community, letting change ring out as a percussion-driven rhythm of resistance.
+Joining Brown onstage alongside Industry company members are multi-instrumentalist, percussionist, and drummer Yusuke Yamamoto; violinist, singer, and composer Tylana Renga; vocalist, composer, and performance artist Mikaela Elson; and emcee/percussionist Allakoi Peete.

 Guillermo E. Brown and Carmina Escobar share a program.